cleesmith/writing_fodder/README.md

 > Or just click <b>File</b> then <b>Open File...</b> in your browser, or bookmark it for later.<br>
 > Or use them here in this repo: &nbsp;&nbsp;&nbsp;[More Writing Tools](https://cleesmith.github.io/writing_fodder/more_writing_tools/all_tools.html)

-These tools complement the Chapter Writer by helping you format, analyze, and convert text to other formats or prepare your text for publishing:
+These tools complement the AI Writer's Toolkit by helping you format, analyze, and convert text to other formats or prepare your text for publishing:

 ### File Conversion Tools
 - DOCX to plain text (.txt)